Coronavirus: Questions and Answers

 Local authorities in Surrey are working hard to keep collections running and so far, most are.
 However, if sickness increases some services may change or be suspended.
 Residents should check their local council website or follow them on social media for the latest news.
 Some temporary staff have already been trained and are ready to fill gaps should this happen.

-Currently, only a few collection services have been suspended across Surrey.
-These have been the least crucial services – the priority is to maintain the most important services, such as food waste, household rubbish collections and clinical waste.
+Currently, only one collection service is suspended in Surrey.
+When services have been suspended, these have been the least crucial services – the priority is to maintain the most important services, such as food waste, household rubbish collections and clinical waste.

 The councils are working hard on contingency plans to make sure that services keep running as effectively as possible during this difficult and fast-moving time.
 Councils have been training up temporary staff so that they are ready to work if sickness does increase.